Old Red Sandstone: Pembrokeshire

-The sequence in Pembrokeshire differs from that of the main part of the basin and falls into two parts.
+The sequence in Pembrokeshire differs from that of the main part of the basin to the east, and falls into two parts.

 In North Pembrokeshire to the north of the Ritec Fault, both the middle and upper ORS are missing with only the lower ORS present; this is divided into an earlier Milford Haven Group comprising in ascending order, the Red Cliff, Sandy Haven and Gelliswick Bay formations and a later Cosheston Group with, again in ascending order, its constituent Llanstadwell, Burton Cliff, Mill Bay, Lawrenny Cliff and New Shipping formations.
 These respectively equate with the Temeside, Raglan Mudstone and St Maughans formations of the central and eastern part of the basin.